 - DHA content

-These attributes are related to the purity of the honey.
+These attributes are related to the purity of honey.
 However, the K-factor does not account for the non-peroxide activity or the MGO levels.
 So, this scale does not exactly assess the therapeutic effectiveness of honey.

 However, if you are just concerned about the purity of honey the K-factor scale will be helpful.
 It has three different levels as follows: